typedb/typedb-docs/00-general/04-quickstart.md

 ```

 ### Insert and Delete Data
-We can create and delete instances of data in a Grakn knowledge graph by running [insert](../11-query/03-insert-query.md) and [delete](../11-query/04-delete-query.md) queries.
+We can create and delete instances of data in a TypeDB knowledge graph by running [insert](../11-query/03-insert-query.md) and [delete](../11-query/04-delete-query.md) queries.
 Let's give them a try using the Console.

 #### Insert an instance of type person
 <!-- ignore-test -->